huuff/blog/cap-criticism.md

 * Non-failing nodes are disallowed to respond if they are known to be unable to preserve consistency during a network partition.
 For example, in *quorum*-based systems, only the nodes in the majority side of the partition are allowed to respond, while non-failing nodes in the minority side are disallowed from doing so, as they might be lagging behind.

 * Consistency means *linearizability*, which is actually the highest possible consistency level.
 Most real-world systems forfeit linearizability in favor of some weaker consistency level to decrease latency.
 This means that any *eventually consistent* system, is, by definition, not CAP-consistent.
 * Availability means that every non-failing node must return a valid response.
-Usually, real-world systems work on a *quorum*-based mode during a partition, meaning that only nodes in the majority side of the partition will continue responding.
-This means they are not CAP-available, since non-failing nodes
+Usually, real-world systems work on a *quorum*-based mode during a partition, so only nodes in the majority side of the partition will continue responding.
+This means they are not CAP-available, since non-failing nodes will not return valid responses.
+On the other hand, however, as long as requests get routed to the majority side, the SLA of the application is unaffected, and thus, this is still considered *highly available* in the real world.

 The take-away is that real-world systems are neither CAP-consistent nor CAP-available, and thus, neither CP or AP.